mkolb/dotfiles/README.md

 dotfiles
 ========

 Some configuration files that I use.
+You'll want to use what's on the master branch, as the mkolb branch is customized for my personal use (non-generic account names etc).